GFLI - Global Feed LCA database

 Global metrics for sustainable feed

-The GFLI - the Global Feed LCA Institute - is an independent animal nutrition and food industry institute with the purpose of developing a publicly available Animal Nutrition Life Cycle Analysis (LCA) database.
-One of the institute’s projects is to develop a freely available LCA feed database.
-This free database contains high quality datasets for feed ingredients.
-The database has been developed by Blonk in conjunction with the Agri-footprint database (LCA food database) and in accordance with the GFLI methodology.
+The GFLI - the Global Feed LCA Institute - is an independent animal nutrition and food industry institute with the purpose of developing an Animal Nutrition Life Cycle Analysis (LCA) database.
+This database contains high quality datasets for feed ingredients.
+The database has been developed by Blonk in conjunction with the Agri-footprint database 6.2.1 (LCA food database) and in accordance with the GFLI methodology.
 The GFLI database is the main international source of LCA information on animal feed production and contribute to making the sector more sustainable.

 The GFLI database contains environmental impact data of raw feed materials, available from different geographical areas.
 Included are regional, sectoral and branded data.
 Regional data is primarily based on our LCA database Agri-footprint.
 Sectoral and branded data are being added at every update, continuously improving and expanding the database to stimulate continuous improvement of the environmental performance in the feed industry.

 Main international source of LCA information on animal feed production.

 Included are the environmental impacts from the start of the lifecycle until they leave the farm.